 Before-school care is offered at no cost to all families and begins at 7:30 am.

 The After School Activities Program (ASAP) offers a wide range of academic and co-curricular choices.
 Students from all grades come together for a collective sharing of the day’s happenings over snacks, before engaging in classes ranging from sports, arts and crafts, ‘zine making, to theater and coding.
-Classes rotate every trimester and culminate in a showcase, during which students demonstrate the skills they’ve learned in a confidence-building and supportive atmosphere.
+Classes rotate every trimester.
 The program begins at dismissal and ends at 6:00 pm.

 Our small class sizes allow teachers to get to know each student as an individual learner and report in detail on their academic, social, and emotional developments.
 Written assessments are complemented by parent-teacher conferences to discuss each student’s progress.
 Students tend to join their parents for at least part of these conferences, and as they advance through the grades, they take a larger role in facilitating the conversation about their learning.
 Park Day School does not use traditional grades.
 If you would like to receive an example of a student assessment report, email email@example.com.